vcxabier/tasks/task2/README.md

                     format='%(asctime)s - %(levelname)s - %(message)s
 ```

-Define a function to connect to the database where `connect_to_db` take 4 arguments to connect to the database.

-If the connection is successful,`conn` will be returned from the function using the return keyword and if an exception is raised during the connection attempt, the except block will execute.
-The exception object is assigned to the variable e.
+Defines a function to connect to the database where `connect_to_db` takes 4 arguments to connect to the database.If the connection succeeds, the `conn` function will be returned using the `return` keyword and if an exception occurs during the connection attempt, the `except` block will be executed.
+This is assigned to the variable .
-The logging.error() function is called with a string that describes the error.
-This function logs the error to a log named mysql_analysis.log.
+The `logging.error()` function is called with a string describing the error.
+This function logs the error in a log called `mysql_analysis.log`.

 ```python
 def connect_to_db(host, user, password, database):